ASK BART: Is Now The Time To Get Into Real Estate?

 The short answer is almost certainly No.

-Another possible answer is "Oh hellllll no. Please don't do [this]..." with "this" being anything you are considering in real estate that your wife or mother would have reservations with.
+Another possible answer is "Oh hellllll no. Please don't do [this]..." with "this" being anything you are considering in real estate that your mother or grandmother would discourage.

-The longer, more nuanced answer is that if you're getting in now, and buying the right property in the right location for a reasonable price that is within your budget and with low/no debt... then maybe there's a good chance that the property or land will appreciate over the long-term.
+The longer, more nuanced answer is that if you're getting in now, and buying the right property in the right location for a reasonable price that is within your budget and with low/no debt... then perhaps there's a reasonable chance that the property or land will appreciate over the long-term.
 But probably not.

-The Fed's financial repression- specifically low rates, are the #1 reason for the exponential growth in real estate, and the widening wealth gap.
+The Fed's financial repression- specifically fostering low rates for 15 years- is the primary reason for the exponential growth in real estate and the widening wealth gap.
 Yet, the FOMC continues to walk free.
 It is interesting to point out that their dual mandate is price stability and maximum employment.
+Does this feel like a stable price environment?

 Typically, the goal of successful investing is to buy low and sell high, but you may still come out okay if you buy high and then sell high many years down the road (i.e. more than 10 years).
 But anything under that opens you up to risk of significant loss if mortgage rates rise and stay high (which is very likely), local demographics deteriorate (which is very likely) or you or they fail to maintain the property.
 Real estate that is income-generating is the ideal scenario, of course, as long as it also doesn't require debt to purchase and is part of a high-quality, diversified portfolio including securities and other alternative assets that complement real estate's strengths and weaknesses.